Stem Cells in Science and Medicine

 What Sets the Regional Forums Apart?

-- The strong programs include presentations by world thought leaders and are typically designed to explore a topic in greater depth than may otherwise be possible.
+- The strong programs are typically designed to explore a topic in greater depth than may otherwise be possible at a more broadly diversified conference.

-- The intimate setting and casual environment offers more opportunities to mingle and deepen existing or new relationships during social hours and poster receptions.
+- The intimate setting and casual environment offers more opportunities to deepen existing relationships or establish new ones during social hours and poster receptions.